 The four year SRP has been prepared in accordance with the requirements of the Local Government Act 1989.
 The Act requires that the Council prepare and approve a four year Council Plan, including the SRP.
-The SRP includes a four year financial estimate that comprises the Comprehensive Income Statement, Balance Sheet, Statement of Changes in Equity, Statement of Cashflows, Statement of Human Resources, Statement of Planned Human Resources and Summary of Planned Capital Works Expenditure.
+The SRP includes a four year financial estimate that comprises the Comprehensive Income Statement, Balance Sheet, Statement of Changes in Equity, Statement of Cashflows, Statement of Capital Works, Statement of Human Resources, Statement of Planned Human Resources and Summary of Planned Capital Works Expenditure.